top of page

 Kundalini Yoga

-Combining physical movement, breath techniques (pranayama), chanting, and meditation, Kundalini Yoga aims to awaken internal energy and cultivate spiritual awareness.
-It is particularly suited for those interested in personal transformation and inner clarity.
+Kundalini Yoga combines physical movement, breath techniques (pranayama), chanting, and meditation.
+This style aims to awaken internal energy and cultivate spiritual awareness, making it suited for those interested in personal transformation and inner clarity.

 Iyengar Yoga

-Known for its precise alignment and extensive use of props, Iyengar Yoga is both methodical and challenging.
-It is an excellent choice for injury prevention, rehabilitation, and for developing a detailed understanding of anatomical positioning.
+Iyengar Yoga is known for its precise alignment and extensive use of props.
+This methodical and challenging style is excellent for injury prevention, rehabilitation, and developing a detailed understanding of anatomical positioning.

 Modern Hybrid Styles